 Diminished Interaction With Patients

-Nurses worried that the equipment would eliminate face-to-face interactions with patients, and they worried that objective data wouldn’t provide a complete picture of the patient’s condition.
+We talked to nurses from Carlton Senior Living, who take a much more personalized approach towards assisted living, and they were unanimously worried that usage of this remote equipment would eliminate face-to-face interactions with patients, and that objective data wouldn’t provide a complete picture of the patient’s condition.
 They argued that subjective data, such as the appearance of a patient, provided crucial clues to the existence of conditions like infections or depression.

 Nurses also expressed concern about substituting telemedicine for home visits.
 In fact, one CHF nurse reported that her patient felt “stir crazy” about not having company or being able to leave the house.
 “Just talking about things to someone and not to a box makes a difference,” said the nurse.